Industry standards change: End of 2-year public SSL/TLS certificates

 Select the validity period for the first SSL/TLS certificate in your order: 1 year, Custom expiration date, or Custom length.

-Industry standards dictate that the maximum validity period for all public SSL/TLS certificates is 397 days (approximately 13 months).
+Industry standards dictate the maximum validity period for all public SSL/TLS certificates is 397 days (approximately 13 months).

 Advanced Certificate Options